jmsfltchr/grakn-examples/tube_network_example/README.md

 Grakn 1.2 returns all paths between stations, rather than a graph to represent those paths.
 Practically this means that there is a limit on the path length we can examine with this code at present.
 As a result of researching this kind of use-case, very soon we will be adding functionality to retrieve a graph from `compute path`, at which point we'll be able to plan long routes.

 ## Extra - Distances between Neighbouring Stations
-Also included is a src/data_acquisition/distance_between_stops.py that computes the as-the-crow-flies distance between pairs of stations, where that pair are related by at least one `tunnel`.
+Also included is [src/data_acquisition/distance_between_stops.py](src/data_acquisition/distance_between_stops.py) that computes the as-the-crow-flies distance between pairs of stations, where that pair are related by at least one `tunnel`.

 This could be useful for calculating the walking time between neighbouring stations, or approximating average speed of trains between stations, for example.